 The Roombas come fitted with a spinning side brush; they are equipped with algorithms that make them realize walls and corners and how to clean against such surfaces.
 The side brush is used to sweep off the dirt that gathers around corners and straight edges.

 While cleaning, there could be power cords or wires that come in their way.
 Both Roomba models are designed with anti-tangle technology.
-This promises that they will not damage carpet fringes, tassels or cords.
+This promises that they will not damage carpet fringes, tassels, or cords.

 Image Credit: Aolcdn

 Carpeted areas need more suction power to clean as compared to hardwood floors.
 The 980 model comes with an inbuilt carpet boost technology that kicks in when it sensors carpeted surfaces.
-This helps to clean such surfaces more effectively as compared to the 960 model.
+This helps to clean such surfaces more effectively as compared to the 960 models.

-Floors made of laminate, tiles or hardwood can be cleaned effectively with the inbuilt technology in both models.
+Floors made of laminate, tiles, or hardwood can be cleaned effectively with the inbuilt technology in both models.

 Both models are designed with a cliff detection feature.
 This enables them to detect stairs and prevent them from falling off the edges.

-Bottom line: In terms of cleaning of corners, wall edges and hardwood floors of a given square foot area, both models prove equally effective.
+Bottom line: In terms of cleaning of corners, wall edges, and hardwood floors of a given square foot area, both models prove equally effective.
 The 980 model has carpet boost technology which makes carpet cleaning superior with this model; it can also set up two wall barrier sections while the 960 model has only a single virtual wall mode.

 6. Accessories & Parts